DysonFabienSun/PhysiX-AI/docs/index.md

-# SJTU-AIIA Wiki Page
+# PhysiX-AI Wiki

-欢迎访问上海交通大学人工智能创新协会 Wiki 页面！
+Welcome to the PhysiX-AI community wiki for learning Physical AI.
+Content is under construction.